 1. Northern Cardinal

 This bird’s got it all for the beginning backyard birder.
 Its cheery whistle and distinctive head crest and coloring make it easy to identify.
 The male is a stunning shade of red that he retains all year rather than molting into a dull shade for winter.
 That’s why this boy is prominently displayed on holiday greeting cards and winter landscape paintings.
 The female, while mostly a dull brown, has splashes of warm red on her wings, tail, and crest.
 Plus, she has the same sharp crest as her mate.
 Cardinals don’t migrate, so if you attract some to your yard, you could have year-round company.
-Listen to their song here.
+Listen to the female cardinal, here.

 2. House Wren

 What these compact birds lack in color, they make up for in a distinctive song.
 In addition, they eat a lot of insects, and if you’re lucky enough to get a pair of wrens nesting in your yard, they could raise a couple broods of six to eight babies in a summer, which means more insect-eating protection for you.
 If you aren’t sure that the little brown songbird you’re seeing is a House Wren, check the eyes.
 House Wrens never go out without eyeliner: a thin light line encircles each eye.
-Listen to their song here.

 3. White-Breasted Nuthatch